LunaCreates/Luna-Creates/src/site/blog/top-travel-influencers.md

 The couple have explored some of the most interesting cities in the world.

-Exciting to see that the very first post on instagram was of Notting Hill.
+Exciting to see that the very first post on Instagram was of Notting Hill.

 They are also the founders of @living_destinations and @living_hotels.